TradeControl/tradecontrol.github.io/tutorials/manufacturing.md

 12. Select the top-level and check out the cost and price for a healthy profit
 13. Open the quotation for review from the Document Manager
 14. If the quote is acceptable, change the project's status to Open
-15. Using the Company Statement, follow through this demo until all the suppliers have been paid and customer's money is in the bank
+15. Using the Company Statement, follow through this tutorial until all the suppliers have been paid and customer's money is in the bank

 In a real factory, you must do a lot more than that - exciting duties like stock control - but you will learn the basics and familiarise yourself with the system.

 ### Supply-Chains

 Trade Control instances are nodes that can be connected, such that BOM-like workflows can operate over supply-chains.
-Install the [Trade Control Network]({{ site.url }}/tutorials/network) and try out the demo.
+Install the [Trade Control Network]({{ site.url }}/tutorials/network) and try out the tutorial.
 It shows you how to schedule the entire supply chain for both customers and suppliers of the assembly.

 ### Bitcoin

-Install the [bitcoin wallet]({{ site.url }}/tutorials/bitcoin) and follow the demo, replacing the [payment system](#payments) with payments from an HD Wallet.
+Install the [bitcoin wallet]({{ site.url }}/tutorials/bitcoin) and follow the tutorial, replacing the [payment system](#payments) with payments from an HD Wallet.

 ## Licence